-The Work Profile container allows the user to enter the user's password from the Knox lock screen.
-The Work Profile container will, by default display the most recently entered character of the password briefly or until the user enters the next character in the password, at which point the Work Profile container obscures the character by replacing the character with a dot symbol.
+The work profile allows the user to enter the user's password from the lock screen.
+The work profile will, by default display the most recently entered character of the password briefly or until the user enters the next character in the password, at which point the work profile obscures the character by replacing the character with a dot symbol.

-The Work Profile container can also be configured for hybrid authentication.
+The work profile can also be configured for hybrid authentication.
 In this case the user is prompted to first scan their biometric successfully before being prompted to enter their password.
 If the biometric attempt is unsuccessful, the user is prompted again to enter the biometric.
 To successfully login, both a valid biometric and the correct password must be entered.